 The prognosis for foals with septic arthritis or osteomyelitis is favorable, but ultimately depends upon an early diagnosis and treatment, infection location, and antimicrobial susceptibility.
 It is difficult to prognosticate the outcome of these cases.
 In general, foals treated early for septic arthritis can have a good prognosis for full recovery; foals with an articular infection involving subchondral bone have a poor prognosis.
 Multiple sites of involvement have a detrimental effect on survival and athleticism.

 Regular maintenance exams with your veterinarian can help pinpoint subtle issues and keep your team on track.
-This article by our very own Ricky Osterloh, DVM will focus exclusively on how maintenance can stop problems before they start.
-High Performance Today’s equine athlete is asked to perform at a high level and asked to do this consistently.
-Problems [+] Read More
+This article by our very own Dr. Ricky Osterloh will focus exclusively on how maintenance can stop problems before they start.
+High Performance Today’s equine athlete is asked to perform at a high level and asked to do this consistently. [+] Read More

 In this article by our very own Dr. John Janicek, DVM, MS, DACVS, will focus exclusively on rapidly evolving treatment options and less invasive solutions, such as regenerative therapies.
 Injuries & Athletes Musculoskeletal injuries are common in elite and weekend equine athletes.
 Tendonopathies of the superficial or deep digital flexor tendon (bowed tendons), suspensory ligament or inferior check [+] Read More